carolinahagman/hacker-news/README.md

 - [ ] As a user I'm able to edit my comments.

 - [ ] As a user I'm able to delete my comments.

+- [ ] As a user I'm able to reply to comments.

+- [ ] As a user I'm able to delete my account along with all posts, upvotes and comments.

+- [ ] As a user I'm able to resetting my password with email.

 ## Installation